Please confirm topic selection

 • indications

-• also indicated for painful spine lesions without scoliosis
+• painful spine lesions without scoliosis

 • Operative